dotnet/docs-maui/docs/platform-integration/native-embedding.md

 </PropertyGroup>
 ```

-A consequence of adding `<UseMaui>true</UseMaui>` to a native app project is that it will replace the native implicit namespace support with .NET MAUI's, and so you'll have to explicitly add `using` statements to your code files for native types.
+A consequence of doing this is that it will replace the native implicit namespace support with .NET MAUI's, and so you'll have to explicitly add `using` statements to your code files for native types.

 ## Initialize .NET MAUI

-.NET MAUI must be initialized by calling the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method before a native project can construct a .NET MAUI control.
+.NET MAUI must be initialized before a native app project can construct a .NET MAUI control.
 Choosing when to do this primarily depends on when it's most convenient in your app flow - it could be performed at startup, or just before a .NET MAUI control is constructed.

 Typically, the pattern for initializing .NET MAUI in a native app project is to create a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object, invoke the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method on it, and then create a <xref:Microsoft.Maui.Hosting.MauiApp> object by invoking the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build> method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
 In addition, a <xref:Microsoft.Maui.MauiContext> object should then be created from the <xref:Microsoft.Maui.Hosting.MauiApp> object.
-The <xref:Microsoft.Maui.MauiContext> object is used to create platform UI.
+The <xref:Microsoft.Maui.MauiContext> object will be used when converting .NET MAUI controls to native types.

 The examples in the following sections show the <xref:Microsoft.Maui.Embedding.AppHostBuilderExtensions.UseMauiEmbedding*> method being invoked at app startup.